Tiny-Foxes/RyutoSetsujin-Customizations/README.md

 After all these weeks I'm still confused as to why I made this.

 # musWave
-Now you can "feel the wave" Project OutFox!
+Now you can "feel the wave" in Project OutFox!

 # Wave
 The judgment font to go with the Wave color scheme.